Beginner Course

 Expanding your repertoire of strum patterns involves a systematic approach to rhythm and technique.
 It is essential to begin by counting the beats aloud, as this practice aids in internalizing timing, which is critical for developing a solid foundation in rhythm.

 Starting with basic chords such as Open G or E minor can facilitate this process; focus on achieving a comfortable groove before transitioning between chords.
+Incorporating percussive elements into your strumming can enhance the acoustic sound.

 To gauge your progress, it is advisable to implement newly learned patterns into the music you typically play.
 This practical application reinforces learning and allows for meaningful improvement.